Quantum Entanglement Dynamics of Spacetime and Matter: Emergence of classical Einstein equation from spacetime-matter entanglement

 with $\beta$ and $\tilde{\beta}$\ being two constant factors.

 If the matter field experiences a constant acceleration $a$, a Rindler horizon appears due to the acceleration.
-As an uniformly accelerated observer in Minkowski spacetime has no access to the states inside the Rindler horizon, the reduced state for matter outside the Rindler horizon is a thermal state characterized by the Unruh temperature $T_{U}=\frac{a\hslash}{2\pi c\kappa _{B}}$, where\ the speed of light $c$ is explicitly included and $\kappa_{B} $\ the Boltzmann constant.
+As a uniformly accelerated observer in Minkowski spacetime has no access to the states inside the Rindler horizon, the reduced state for matter outside the Rindler horizon is a thermal state characterized by the Unruh temperature $T_{U}=\frac{a\hslash}{2\pi c\kappa _{B}}$, where $\kappa_{B}$\ and\ the speed of light $c$ are explicitly included.
 This is known as the Unruh effect \cite{Unruh,QFT-cs,Unruh-RMP} uncovered by a semi-classical analysis without quantizing gravity.
 Some recent results \cite{FGP,Bianchi12,Bianchi13,Rovelli-Unruh,Perez,Smolin-Unruh} studied the black-hole physics making use of the fact that the near-horizon geometry of non-extremal black holes, as seen by a stationary observer, is descriable by a local Rindler horizon.
 In these studies (e.g., \cite{Bianchi12,Bianchi13,Rovelli-Unruh,Perez,Smolin-Unruh}), entanglement between the inside and the outside of the Rindler horizon is associated with the black-hole entropy.

 Instead of these previous results, here we consider whether or not the spacetime-matter entangled state $\left\vert \mathrm{G},\mathrm{M} \right\rangle $\ could account for the Unruh effect.
-For this purpose, one can identify $\beta=\frac{1}{\kappa_{B}T_{U}}$ in Eq.~(\ref{beta}) such that $\rho_{\mathrm{M}}$\ is indeed a thermal state at the Unruh temperature $T_{U}$.
+For this purpose, one can identify $\beta=\frac{1}{\kappa_{B}T_{U}}$ in Eq.~\ref{beta} such that $\rho_{\mathrm{M}}$\ is indeed a thermal state at the Unruh temperature $T_{U}$.
 When there is a small perturbation to the whole system, the reduced density operators will be $\rho_{\mathrm{G}}^{\prime}=\rho_{\mathrm{G}} +\delta\rho_{\mathrm{G}}$ and $\rho_{\mathrm{M}}^{\prime}=\rho_{\mathrm{M} }+\delta\rho_{\mathrm{M}}$.
-The change of the spacetime-matter entanglement entropy at the first-order in $\delta\rho$ reads
+The change of the spacetime-matter entanglement entropy at the first-order in $\delta\rho$ reads: